holdenn/42/README.md

 # 42

-Some of my projects from 42 school located in Paris
+Some of my projects from '42', a school located in Paris